KnowageLabs/Knowage-Documentation/chapter_3/create_multidimension/olap.rst

 Showing properties
 ~~~~~~~~~~~~~~~~~~

-In OLAP schema the XML member properties, if configured, is represented as part of pivot table where a property values are placed in rows and columns.
+In OLAP schema the XML member properties, if configured, is represented as part of pivot table where property values are placed in rows and columns.
 To get these values, the user needs to click on show      properties button in the side bar.
 Results will be shown in the pivot table;

 .. figure:: media/image179.png